 The following existence of strongly regular sequence will be frequently used in our treatment.
-If $L_1,\cdots, L_{n+1}$ are $f$-ample over $X$, then there is a finite Zariski open cover $V$ of $Y$ and a positive integer $m$, such that the base change $(L_1^{\otimes m})_V,\cdots, (L_{n+1}^{\otimes m})_V$ has a strongly regular sequence of sections for the morphism $f_V:X_V\to V$.
+If $L_1,\cdots, L_{n+1}$ are $f$-ample on $X$, then there is a finite Zariski open cover $V$ of $Y$ and a positive integer $m$, such that the base change $(L_1^{\otimes m})_V,\cdots, (L_{n+1}^{\otimes m})_V$ has a strongly regular sequence of sections for the morphism $f_V:X_V\to V$.
 In fact, for any closed point $y\in Y$, let $V_y$ be an affine open neighborhood of $y$ in $Y$.
-Then we can find a global section $s_1$ of $(L_1^{\otimes m})_{V_y}$ over $X_{V_y}$ for some positive integer $m$ such that $s_1$ is non-vanishing at any associated point of $X_{V_y}$ or $X_y$.
+Then we can find a global section $s_1$ of $(L_1^{\otimes m})_{V_y}$ on $X_{V_y}$ for some positive integer $m$ such that $s_1$ is non-vanishing at any associated point of $X_{V_y}$ or $X_y$.
 This can be guaranteed by requiring $s_1$ to be non-vanishing at a prescribed closed point of every irreducible component and every embedded component of $X_{V_y}$ and $X_y$.
-Then $s_1$ is not a zero-divisor over $X_{V_y}$ or $X_y$, and thus $\div(s_1)\cap X_y$ is pure of dimension $n-1$.
+Then $s_1$ is not a zero-divisor on $X_{V_y}$ or $X_y$, and thus $\div(s_1)\cap X_y$ is pure of dimension $n-1$.
 By semi-continuity of dimensions of fibers (cf. \cite[IV-3, Cor, 13.1.5]{EGA}), $\div(s_1)$ is of pure relative dimension $n-1$ over a neighborhood of $y$ in $V_y$.
-Replace $V_y$ by this open neighborhood.
-By induction, this gives the strongly regular sequence.
+Replace $V_y$ with this open neighborhood.
+By induction, this gives a strongly regular sequence.